Agents' Room: Narrative Generation through Multi-step Collaboration: Experimental Setup

 For the synthetic training data generation described in \Cref{sec:agent_training}, we use Gemini Ultra\footnotemark[4] \citep{team2023gemini} as the teacher model.
-Given that our dataset only contains a small number of training examples, we fine-tune our models (\baselineft\ and individual agents for \agentsroomft) using LoRA-tuning \citep{hu2021lora}, a computationally-efficient approach that updates only a small portion of the model weights.
+Since our dataset contains only a small number of training examples, we fine-tune our models (\baselineft\ and individual agents for \agentsroomft) using LoRA \citep{hu2021lora}, a computationally-efficient approach that updates only a small portion of the model weights.
 We perform LoRA-tuning with rank 4 and a learning rate of $1^{-6}$ (picked after a hyperparameter search through \{$1^{-4}$, $1^{-5}$, $1^{-6}$, $1^{-7}$\}).
 We LoRA-tune for 250 steps with a batch size of 16, saving checkpoints every 20 steps.
 We then select the checkpoint with lowest loss on the validation set.